LemmyNet/rfcs/0000-plugins.md

 ## File Structure

 Each plugin consists of two files, `my_plugin.wasm` for the code and `my_plugin.json` for metadata.
-The metadata consists of `url` (repository or website link), name and short description.
+The metadata consists of `url` (repository or website link), `name` and `short description`.
 Plugins are loaded from `./plugins/` at startup.
 The names and metadata for all active plugins are exposed under `/api/v4/site` with a new field `active_plugins`.

 ## Plugin Hooks

 Lemmy will have to add hooks for specific actions, which can then be used by plugins.
 In general there are two types of hooks: before an action is written to the database, so it can be rejected or altered.
 And after it is written to the database, mainly for different types of notifications.

 Data is passed to plugins using the existing structs linked below, serialized to JSON.
+Additionally plugins can retrieve [config values](https://github.com/extism/go-pdk?tab=readme-ov-file#configs) `lemmy_version` (e.g. `0.19.8`) and `lemmy_url` (e.g. `http://localhost:8536`), in order to retrieve data or perform further actions via Lemmy API.

 For the initial implementation, the following hooks will be available: